LukeShortCloud/rootpages/src/openstack.rst

 Networks
 ''''''''

-There are 5 different types of networks in a standard TripleO deployment:
+There are 6 different types of networks in a standard TripleO deployment:

--  Internal
--  Storage
--  StorageMgmt
--  Tenant
 -  External = The external network that can access the Internet.
-This is used for external API and Horizon dashboard access.
+This is used for the Horizon dashboard, public API endpoints, and floating IP addresses.
+Default VLAN: 10
+-  Internal = Default VLAN: 20.
+-  Storage = Default VLAN: 30.
+-  StorageMgmt = Default VLAN: 40
+-  Tenant = Default VLAN: 50
+-  Management = Default VLAN: 60.

+The VLANs need to be trunked on the switch.
+A 7th native VLAN should also be configured on the switch for the provisioning network.
+[100]

 Configure the network CIDRs, IP address ranges to allocation, and VLAN tags.